Personal Support Worker

 Duration: 1 Year

-Location: Barrie, Orangeville (Fall, Winter), Owen Sound (Fall, Summer), South Georgian Bay (Winter)
+Location: Barrie (Fall, Winter), Orangeville (Fall, Winter), Owen Sound (Fall, Summer), South Georgian Bay (Winter)

 This program is designed to prepare students with the knowledge and skills needed to provide support services to people living at home, in long term care or acute care facilities, and to function as integral members of the health care team.
 Upon successful completion of this program, students learn to effectively communicate with clients, families and members of the health care team, and to provide safe and competent care for individual clients experiencing physical, cognitive, emotional and behavioural challenges.
 Personal Support Workers (PSWs) are unregulated health care providers who work under the supervision of a regulated health care professional or in the supported independent living environment under the direction of the client.